raikasdev/kalkki/README.md

 ## License

-Licensed under the MIT license, consult LICENSE for more information.
+Licensed under the AGPLv3 license, consult LICENSE for more information.

 ### Credits